dwestheide/kontextfrei/README.md

 ## Contributions welcome

 Any kind of contribution is welcome.
-Please see the [Contributions Guidelines](https://github.com/dwestheide/kontextfrei/blob/master/CONTRIBUTING.md).
+Please see the [Contribution Guidelines](https://github.com/dwestheide/kontextfrei/blob/master/CONTRIBUTING.md).